stellatziouma/werewolves-vampires/README.md

 - Use the *h* key to heal the team in favor.
 Note that werewolves can only be healed at night and vampires at day.
 - Use the *p* key to pause/unpause the game.

-Have fun playing and good luck!!!
+Have fun playing and good luck!

 ## Credits
 For the UI we used the open source library [SDL](https://www.libsdl.org/).<br>